rheapius/Project3_Group5/README.md

 Song aspects visualized using deployed Github pages

 ## Aim
 The aim of our project is to uncover patterns in Spotify’s playlist for 2023.
-We’ll examine what makes a song popular and whether the songs are similarly popular on other streaming platforms.
+We’ll examine what makes a song popular and whether song characteristics have changed over time.
-To do this we will examine the beats per minute, the main key of the music and whether a particular artist features more prominently in the charts.
+Characteristics examined include the beats per minute, the main key of the music and whether a particular artist features more prominently in the charts.

 ## Data cleaning
 The data was obtained as a CSV file and then cleaned up using Jupyter notebook.
 The NAN values were removed, columns renamed and string values were converted to numeric values.
 The 'Data_cleaning' folder houses the csv files with cleaned data.